The Simms Freestone Fishing might come in at first for the best quality and price of a fly fishing vest on the market today. In my opinion..

 And also, despite the fact that it the material is breathable, many fly anglers despise vests because they can be very warm, regardless of which option you go with.

 This vest doesn’t have a back pack on it.
 I do like a vest that can store gear on my back, especially if I plan to be gone for a long time.
-If you are like me where you want a high quality vest with a backpack on it, I suggest purchasing the Fishpond Wasatch Fly Vest/ Combo.
-It is not cheap at all, but the quality is there. (side note, the water bladder is not included, which sucks).
+If you are like me where you want a high quality vest with a backpack on it, I suggest getting the Fishpond Wasatch Fly Vest/ Combo.
+I wrote a review on that here.

 If, you have gotten to the end of this article and are still not sure what you are looking for, I wrote up this article on how to choose the right vest if you want to check it out!